dbcollection/dbcollection/README.md

 cross-platform and cross-language support in mind and it is distributed under a MIT license.
-With this package, you'll have access (in a quick and simple way) to a collection of a variety of datasets for tasks such as object classification, detection, human pose estimation or NPL.
+With this package, you'll have access (in a quick and simple way) to a collection of datasets for a variety of tasks such as object classification, detection, human pose estimation, captioning or NLP.

 ## Package installation